Blosuhm/kubernetes-K3S-vagrant-libvirt/README.md

 ```

 > [!NOTE]
 > The script will ask for sudo permission to change the kube config ownership and permissions.
-Vagrant will ask too.
+Vagrant will ask too because of NFS for `start.sh` and `destroy.sh`.

 ## Optional Modifications ⚙️